 - You or your representative may file your concerns in writing, over the telephone, in person, or online at selecthealth.org/medicare.
-Please follow the grievance process described below: - When filing a grievance, please provide the following information:

-Your name, address, telephone number, and member identification number; you or your authorized representative's signature and the date signed; a summary of the grievance and any previous contact with us; and a description of the action you are requesting.
-If you or your authorized representative require assistance in preparing and submitting your grievance, contact our Appeals and Grievances Department at the number shown in Chapter 2 of this booklet.

-- O You may request an expedited (fast) grievance if: - You disagree with our decision to extend the timeframe to make an initial (standard) organization/coverage determination or reconsideration. - We deny your request for a 72-hour/fast (expedited) organization/coverage determination or reconsiderations/redeterminations. - We deny your request for a 72-hour/fast (expedited) appeal. - If you mail the request for an expedited grievance, we will provide oral acknowledgement upon receipt.
-We will make a determination within 24 hours of receipt of your request.

-• The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.
+Please follow the grievance process described below: - o When filing a grievance, please provide the following information: - Your name, address, telephone number, and member identification number; you or your authorized representative's signature and the date signed; a summary of the grievance and any previous contact with us; and a description of the action you are requesting.
+If you or your authorized representative's signature and the date signed; a summary of the grievance and any previous contact with us; and a description of the action you are requesting.
+If you or your authorized representative require assistance in preparing and submitting your grievance, contact our Appeals and Grievances Department at the number shown in Chapter 2 of this booklet. - You may request an expedited (fast) grievance if: - You disagree with our decision to extend the timeframe to make an initial (standard) organization/coverage determination or reconsideration. - We deny your request for a 72-hour/fast (expedited) organization/coverage determination or reconsiderations/redeterminations. - We deny your request for a 72-hour/fast (expedited) appeal. - If you mail the request an expedited grievance, we will provide oral acknowledgment upon receipt.
+We will make a determination within 24 hours of receipt of your request. - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about. - Whether you call or write, you should contact Member Services right away.
+You can make the complaint at any time after you had the problem you want to complain about.